noran-mohamed/freeCodeCamp_courses/README.md

 ## discount_calculator.py -> A Discount Calculator
 A discount calculator that can apply different discount strategies to products.
 The system will determine the best price for a customer based on multiple discount rules.

+## player_interface.py -> A Player Interface
+A simple game system where a character moves randomly on a grid, keeps track of where it has been, and gains more movement options as it levels up.